 As noted by an amendment to the FD&C Act of 1962, OTC drugs were required to be both effective and safe.
-However, determining effectiveness and safety Drug Effectiveness and Safety The main goals of drug development are effectiveness and safety.
+However, determining effectiveness and safety Drug Effectiveness and Safety The main goals of drug development are demonstrating the effectiveness and safety of the drug.
 Because all drugs can harm as well as help, safety is relative.
-The difference between the usual effective dose and the dose... read more can be difficult.
+The difference between the usual... read more can be difficult.
 What is effective for one person may not be for another, and any drug may cause unwanted side effects (also called adverse effects, adverse events, or adverse drug reactions Overview of Adverse Drug Reactions Adverse drug reactions (adverse effects) are any unwanted effects of a drug.
 In the early 1900s, German scientist Paul Ehrlich described an ideal drug as a "magic bullet."
 Such a drug would... read more ).
 There was no organized system in the United States for reporting the adverse effects of OTC drugs until 2007, when a new law became effective that required companies to report serious adverse events associated with OTC drugs (see OTC Products and Dietary Supplements).

 Safety is a major concern when the Food and Drug Administration (FDA) considers reclassifying a prescription drug as OTC (over-the-counter).
-Most OTC drugs—unlike health foods, dietary supplements (including medicinal herbs Overview of Dietary Supplements Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more ) and complementary therapies Overview of Integrative, Complementary, and Alternative Medicine Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include a variety of healing approaches and therapies that historically have not been included in conventional... read more —have been studied scientifically and extensively.
+Most OTC drugs—unlike health foods, dietary supplements (including medicinal herbs Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more ) and complementary therapies Overview of Integrative, Complementary, and Alternative Medicine Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include a variety of healing approaches and therapies that historically have not been included in conventional... read more —have been studied scientifically and extensively.
 However, all drugs have benefits and risks, and some degree of risk has to be tolerated if people are to receive a drug's benefits.
 Defining an acceptable degree of risk is a judgment call.

 Reclassifying drugs as over-the-counter drugs